wpmetabox/docs/_docs/extensions/mb-settings-page.md

 } );
 ```

-Now refresh the admin page and you'll see a new settings page **Pencel** appeared in the main menu, like this:
+Now refresh the admin page and you'll see a new settings page **Pencil** appeared in the main menu, like this:

 ![settings page with tabs](https://i.imgur.com/yb9Admk.png)